-- The student has demonstrated proficiency through comparable coursework and an equivalent assessment in a prior educational setting, or - During the 2019-20 school year only, the student successfully completed a course\ that was 1) in an academic content area associated with the Keystone Exam and 2) locally-established as a grade-based requirement for demonstrating mastery of the Keystone content per Act 136 of 2020.
+- The student has demonstrated proficiency through comparable coursework and an equivalent assessment in a prior educational setting, or - During the 2019-20 school year only, the student\ successfully completed a course that was 1) in an academic content area associated with the Keystone Exam and 2) locally established as a grade-based requirement for demonstrating mastery of the Keystone content per Act 136 of 2020.

 \Including a student who may have been unsuccessful in demonstrating Proficiency in the associated Keystone Exam prior to the 2019-20 school year.
-By way of example, a student who attained a numeric score of 1460 (Basic) in the Biology Keystone Exam during the 2018-19 school year was eligible to receive a non-numeric Proficient for successfully completing a course associated with the Keystone content during the 2019-20 school year (e.g., repeat the trigger course, participate in an eligible credit-recovery course).
-That student may utilize either the numeric score of 1460 or the non-numeric Proficient in order to satisfy statewide graduation requirements.
+By way of example, a student who attained a numeric score of 1460 (Basic) in the Biology Keystone Exam during the 2018-19 school year would have received a non-numeric Proficient for repeating and successfully completing the trigger course (or an eligible credit recovery course) during the 2019-20 school year.
+The student may utilize either the numeric score of 1460 or the non-numeric Proficient in order to satisfy statewide graduation requirements.